aengelberg/loco/README.md

 All of the Loco functions to build these data structures begin with a `$`, in order to make it easier to `use` rather than `require` loco.constraints without name collision.
 This is handy because so many of the functions share names with arithmetic and other core functions.

-The final constraint, `($= ($+ :x :y) 10)`, is especially interesting because it leverages one of Loco's greatest strengths: the "piping" arithmetic operators.
-With most libraries, you need to explicitly create additional variables to hold the results of nested expressions.
-With such libraries, the above constraint would be a two step process, first creating some variable constrained to be the sum of x and y, and then constraining that extra variable to 10.
-But Loco handles all that for you, letting you express your model naturally.

 ## Concepts

 ### Names